Ewan-Roberts/TrueLayer/README.md

 ## Notes to Consider:

 - The code strongly favoured readability over concise code, especially in the tests
+- I opted for loose error handling, my preference for something like this is to provide data with the same structure with errors
 - I should have stubbed the server calls
 - I really tried to keep it simple, minimal fancy things like ternary operators etc
 - Normally I like to handle errors through an event handler with proper errors but this is small scale enough this would have over complicated it